Skip to main content

 What is DACA?

-DACA is a program established by President Obama in June 2012 that grants temporary protection from deportation, known as “deferred action,” to undocumented youth who:
+DACA is a program established by President Obama in June 2012 that grants

 • Came to the U.S. before turning 16

-• have resided in the U.S. since June 15, 2007
+• Have resided in the U.S. since June 15, 2007

 • Meet other requirements.